CamachoDejay/Teaching-ImageJ-FIJI/NorMIC-20201/Day_2_Macro_recording/README.md

 * Use the [cheat sheet](https://github.com/BiAPoL/imagej-macro-cheat-sheet)
 * Have a look at how to get [Script parameters working](https://imagej.net/Script_parameters)
-* For this example is enough to use `File.*` commands Ishowed above
+* For this example is enough to use the `File.*` commands I showed above

 **Catchup** Having problems look and example [here](./Macros/Macro_03.ijm)